JonathanJustavino/quic-benchmark/README.md

 The [Run setup](#run-setup)-section includes the prerequisites for recreating the experiments.
 In the [Evaluation / Results](#evaluation--results) chapter, we show the results of our measurements in detail.
 We used different methods to display the results of QUIC and TCP+TLS experiments with nodejs: Two figures show the specific events in comparison, and a third figure type shows intervals, i.e. the handshake duration with artifical network delay added.
 Because our nodejs-results did not match the expectation that QUIC would outperform TCP+TLS at least when adding a huge amount of artificial network delay, we set up a [nginx server for comparison](#comparing-nodejs-to-nginx-/-another-QUIC-implementation) that also supports QUIC and TCP+TLS.
 We measured nginx-QUIC and nginx-TCP+TLS each 10x with no artificial network delay added.
-Our results show that the nginx-QUIC-implemenation outperforms TCP+TLS for each measurement.
+Our results show that the nginx-QUIC-implementation outperforms TCP+TLS for each measurement.
-This affirms our hypothesis that TCP+TLS in nodejs outperfoms nodejs-QUIC because of the implementation, as it is still experimental and also recieves no support at the moment.
+This affirms our hypothesis that TCP+TLS in nodejs outperforms nodejs-QUIC because of the implementation, as it is still experimental and also recieves no support at the moment.

 ## Experiment setup